ihrke/pypillometry/docs/usage.rst

 For some applications, it is interesting to model the full pupillometric signal as consisting of a (tonic) baseline and a (phasic) response component.
 The package implements novel algorithms developed in our lab and documentation will become available here.

+More details are availabel in this notebook: :ref:`Modeling the pupillometric signal </docs/modeling.ipynb>`.

 .. currentmodule:: pypillometry.pupildata

 .. autosummary::